David-Henery4/myTeam-Football-Dashboard/README.md

 ![features-gif](/readme-images/myTeam%20Football%20Dashboard-features.gif)

 If you want to change the colour theme, its as easy as a click of a button.
-Which is located in the top left corner.
+Which is located in the top right corner.

 ![theme-gif](/readme-images/myTeam%20Football%20Dashboard-themes.gif)